Violence Prevention Training for Medical Staff

 The Violence Prevention training program consists of two modules:

-• The first component is an online module (1.5 hours) and is mandatory for all medical staff.
+• The first component is an online module (1.5 hours) and is a required learning module for all medical staff.
+This course is accredited.

-• The second component is in-person training (3.5 hours), which must be completed by medical staff practicing in the following high-risk areas:
+• The second component is in-person training (3.5hours) and is co-led by a physician lead and Occupational Health & Safety lead.
+This training is a requirement for medical staff practicing in the following high-risk areas:

 • Emergency Departments/Urgent Care